apify/apify-docs/sources/academy/tutorials/apify_scrapers/cheerio_scraper.md

 That's it!
 You can now remove the **Max pages per run** limit, **Save & Run** your task and watch the scraper scrape all of the Actors' data.
 After it succeeds, open the **Dataset** tab again click on **Preview**.
 You should have a table of all the Actor's details in front of you.
 If you do, great job!
 You've successfully scraped Apify Store.
-And if not, no worries, just go through the code examples again, it's probably just some typo.
+And if not, no worries, go through the code examples again, it's probably just a typo.

 > There's an important caveat.
 The way we implemented pagination here is in no way a generic system that you can easily use with other websites.
 Cheerio is fast (and that means it's cheap), but it's not easy.
 Sometimes there's just no way